aammd/MS_computational_ecology_opinion/compecol.md

 rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and
 @mill15ims for movement and dispersal).
-What they lack in mathematical expressiveness (which is most often ruled out by the use of stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms [@stan17lmc;
+What they lack in mathematical expressiveness (*i.e.* having a closed-form solution, which is most often ruled out by the use of stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms [@stan17lmc; @dam17isp].
+SDMs have been a success, but there are many other areas of ecology that could be improved by a marriage of computational ecology and empirical data.
-@dam17isp].

 # Computational ecology in its broader landscape